matloff/fasteR/README.md

 the *vector* **tg$len**.

 > **Your Turn:**  The above examples are fundamental to R, so you should
-> conduct a few small experiments on your at this time, little variants
+> conduct a few small experiments on your own this time, little variants
 > of the above.
 The more you do, the better!

 Some data frames don't have column names, but that is no obstacle.
 We